Man charged with posing as lawyer to Port Arthur murder suspect - Port Arthur News

 He also presented a card for the State Bar of Texas Para Legal Division membership to the jail staff to identify himself.

-The jail staff did not believe that he was affiliated with a law firm and did not allow him to see Pettway.
+The jail staff did not believe he was affiliated with a law firm and did not allow him to see Pettway.

-Pettway gave a sworn statement that he and Crittendon met while they were both inmates in the county jail.
+Pettway gave a sworn statement that he and Crittendon met while they were inmates in the county jail.
 Crittendon was released in May and had been in contact with Pettway through the phone, Pettway told police.

 Pettway alleged that Crittendon told him he could have his charges dropped for $7,000.